Martin Dibble: Reception

-Ahead of the pilot's airing, Lucy Clark of The Sun-Herald described Martin and Lance as "Two surfie blokes who are thick as two short planks".
+Ahead of the pilot's airing, Lucy Clark of The Sydney Morning Herald described Martin and Lance as "two surfie blokes who are thick as two short planks".
 Martin and Lance were branded the "thickest characters ever to grace soapland" by a columnist from the Daily Record.
-Robyn Harvey from The Sydney Morning Herald opined that Martin was just "a big dag".
+Robyn Harvey from the publication opined that Martin was just "a big dag".
 A columnist from Inside Soap said that when Martin spent time with Vinnie Patterson (Ryan Kwanten) they were "a match made in dodgy business hell".
 Another writer from the publication branded Martin "the bay's original wheeler dealer".
+Jason Herbison from All About Soap described Martin stating "in the late eighties, Martin was pulling the kind of scams that Vinnie would be in awe of these days!"
+Lawrie Masterton from TV Week branded Martin and Lance as "a couple of fairly harmless beach oafs".

 A writer from TV Guide believed that Martin was an unlucky-in-love character.
 They profiled him stating "oh, the path of true love!
 It's never smooth at the best of times and, in the experience of the small and imperfectly formed Martin Dibble, all too likely to run smack into the side of a mountain."
 They described Martin and Greta's romance as a "fairy-tale" because she is the "ugly duckling" who was transformed by Martin's attention.
 They also sympathised with him when she abruptly left, adding "now even a Dibble doesn't deserve that."
+A writer from The Stage branded Martin a "loveable yob" type of character.
+A Stockport Express Advertiser journalist described the character as "Lance's mate with less brain cells than Nobby."

+In November 2021, three critics for The West Australian placed Martin at number 24 in their feature on the "Top 50 heroes we love and villains we hate" from Home and Away.
+Of the character, they stated: "Lance's other half Martin was the 'brains' of the operation, regularly leading his offsider astray.
+He lived in the caravan park and was there to welcome the Fletchers when they moved to the Bay."